kypertirost/cs411fall2019/README.md

 Please mark what dependencies you add in each commit so that the server side can correctly respond to the changes.
 `npm install` will help you install whatever you want to use for the app

-- start the server
+- start the server by running 'nodemon'

 `nodemon` is installed in the dependencies.
 So you don't need to rerun the server to see the changes, but simply refresh the page is enough.
 For now there should be only a sample page to view.
 If there's an error, it will displayed directly.
 Server will ***NOT*** accept any request of POST, DELETE.
 But simply a GET message.

-- edit index.html.

-This is the temp solution for now.
-We will use front-end frameworks later.